blue-triangle-tech/btt-android-sdk/README.md

 ## Memory Warning

-Memory warning is an error that is reported when the code uses up more than 80% of the app's available memory.
+Memory warning is an error that is reported when the code uses up more than 80% of the app's available memory (heap capacity).

 To enable memory warning, use the `isMemoryWarningEnabled` property on the configuration object as follows: